uktrade/icms/README.md

 make requirements-web
 ```

-see the following file for the config:
+see the following code for the config:

 ```
-# icms/config/settings/development.py
+# icms/config/settings_local.py
 NPM_STATIC_FILES_LOCATION =
 NPM_FILE_PATTERNS
 ```

-Currently we only have this config defined in the development.py settings file.
+Currently, we only have this config defined in the settings_local.py config file.

 ## Deployments